 Temporary residence visa/work visa:

 For those wishing to obtain permanent residence in Brazil, there are seven categories of application for a permanent visa, which allows the visa holder to live and work in Brazil.
 These categories include marriage, family unification, business executives and professionals, investors and retired people.
-People from other countries who are over the age of 60 can apply for a permanent visa if they have a pension of at least $2,000 USD per month.
+People from other countries who are over the age of 60 can apply for a permanent visa if they have a pension of at least $2,000 U.S.dollars per month.